What is the health order allowing limited access to Sonoma County parks?

-Park managers may allow for an individual or a household group to use sports courts and playing fields.
-Playgrounds, picnic areas, dog parks, barbecue areas, drinking fountains, recreational campgrounds and other gathering or high-touch areas remain closed.
+All parks are open for basic recreation, with physical distancing and face covering guidelines in place.
+Playgrounds, drinking fountains and some gathering or high-touch areas remain closed.
 Check Regional Parks' status list for details about specific park facilities.

 Am I required to wear a face covering in a park?

-You must carry a face covering when you are in a park, and you must wear the covering when you come within 6 feet of visitors who are not members of your household.
-This rule applies all users, whether walking, hiking, jogging, biking, fishing or sunbathing.
-For more information, see the Sonoma County health officer’s order regarding face coverings.
+You must carry a face covering, and you must wear the covering when you come within 6 feet of visitors who are not members of your household.
+This guideline applies all users, whether walking, hiking, jogging, biking, fishing or sunbathing.

 Are Sonoma Coast beaches open?